kennethazin/onesmallstep/README.md

 ## Note

 Read docs for additional documentation and how to run this project from scratch (docs/documentation/user_manual).
-Feel free to Watch this [video demo](https://www.youtube.com/watch?v=-aHVYmVKAfw) if you're not able to get this running.
+Feel free to watch this [video demo](https://www.youtube.com/watch?v=-aHVYmVKAfw) if you're not able to get this running.

 ## Requirements